smartdevicelink/sdl_app_library_guides/docs/Customizing Look and Functionality/Customizing the Template/index.md

 ```

 !!!
 NOTE
-You may only change the template coloring in the `lifecycleConfiguration` and the `SetDisplayLayout` (or `Show` if connected to a Core 6.0+ head unit) RPC requests.
-You may only change the template coloring once per template; that is, you cannot call `SetDisplayLayout` for the same templates you are already on and expect the coloring to change.
+You may change the template coloring in the `lifecycleConfiguration` and the `SetDisplayLayout`, if connecting to a head unit with Core v.5.0+,  or with the `Show` request if connecting to Core v.6.0+.
+You may only change the template coloring once per template; that is, you cannot call `SetDisplayLayout` or `Show` for the template you are already on and expect the color scheme to update.
 !!!

 ### Customizing Future Layouts